 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description with excellent domain-specific terminology and concrete capabilities that clearly define a computational materials science toolkit.
-Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
-The specificity and distinctiveness are excellent, making it unlikely to conflict with other skills.
+This is a strong, domain-specific description that effectively communicates concrete capabilities using natural terminology from computational materials science.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
+The specificity and distinctiveness are excellent for a specialized scientific toolkit.

 Suggestions